Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 7: Affordable and clean energy

-– The production of renewable energy has increased, and the energy crisis has boosted energy-saving measures.
+– The production of renewable energy has increased.

 SDG 8: Decent work and economic growth

-– There is a shortage of labour in many sectors, and solving this problem has become one of the key strategic objectives, and work-based immigration has grown significantly.
+– Many sectors are facing labour shortages.
+Solving this problem has become one of the key strategic objectives, and work-based immigration has grown significantly.

 SDG 9: Industry, innovation and infrastructure